 Everything You Can Dream of is True

-Everything You Can Dream of is True is a moving image and discussion series that invites a re-imagining of ourselves and the world around us.
+Everything You Can Dream of is True is a moving image and discussion series inviting a re-imagining of ourselves and the world around us.

 Our first session brings together First Nations and Diaspora artists foregrounding narratives surrounding body and land.